rexfordkelly-on-JS/boscode/README.md

 ```
 BEGIN CreateARelativeFile
   Open ProductData for relative access

-  FOR i = 1 to 10
+  Let productNumber = 1
-    Display “Please enter the details for the next product: ”
-    Get productNumber, description, quantity, price
+  Let description = "Laundry Liquid 2L"
+  Let quantity = 100
+  Let price = 1.49

   Write ProductData from productNumber, description, quantity, price using productNumber

   ’note the use of the variable productNumber as the key field, specifying where this record will be written in the file.

-  NEXT i
+  Let productNumber = 2
+  Let description = "Mate Laundry Liquid 1L"
+  Let quantity = 300
+  Let price = 3.99

+  Write ProductData from productNumber, description, quantity, price using productNumber

   Close ProductData
 END CreateARelativeFile
 ```